Phishing Email Tips

 - Urgent action is demanded

-- Incorrect sender's address
+- Incorrect sender's address (but don't trust correct addresses either)

 - Poor spelling or grammar